tmcmanus95/LexiPal-Word-Frequency-Calculator/README.md

 Functions that used regex were created via the aid of this website: https://regexr.com

-Thank you to the following individuals for their transation expertise:
+Thank you to the following individuals for their translation expertise:
 French - Tom Maude-Griffin
 Korean - 송유경
 Polish - Paulina Motoszko